reactjs/react.dev/src/content/learn/fetching-data.md

 <YouWillLearn>

 * Static and dynamic data and how it affects data access
-* How to fetch data from common data sources
+* How to fetch data in your components and examples of common data sources
 * How components "wait" for data to be fetched

 </YouWillLearn>